aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry/fan-in1/_index.md

 1. For Execution role choose `Create a new role with basic Lambda permissions`
 1. Click `Create Function`
 1. Switch from the `Code` view to the `Configuration` view and click `Edit` on the General Configuration pane
-1. Change the timeout to 3 minutes and 0 seconds the click `Save` (_Amazon Kinesis Data Firehose_ requires at least a 1 minute timeout for a Kinesis Lambda transformer)
+1. Change the timeout to 3 minutes and 0 seconds the click `Save` (_Amazon Kinesis Data Firehose_ requires at least a 1 minute timeout for a _Lambda_ transformer)

 {{< tabs groupId="lambda-code">}}
 {{% tab name="python" %}}